Image

 Dietary treatment is more effective than medications in irritable bowel syndrome (IBS).
 These are the findings of a study conducted at the University of Gothenburg.
 With dietary adjustments, more than seven out of ten patients had significantly reduced symptoms.

-The current study, published in The Lancet Gastroenterology & Hepatology, compared three treatments: two dietary and one based on use of medications.
+The current study, published in The Lancet Gastroenterology & Hepatology, compared three treatments: two dietary and one based on medication use.
 The participants were adult patients with severe or moderate IBS symptoms at Sahlgrenska University Hospital in Gothenburg.

 More symptom relief after dietary adjustment

-The first group was given traditional IBS dietary advice, focusing on eating behavior combined with low intake of fermentable carbohydrates, known as FODMAPs.
-These include e.g. products with lactose, legumes, onions, and grains, which ferment in the colon and can cause pain in IBS.
+The first group was given traditional IBS dietary advice, focusing on eating behaviour and a low intake of fermentable carbohydrates, known as FODMAPs.
+These include products with lactose, legumes, onions, and grains, which ferment in the colon and can cause pain in IBS.

 The second group received a dietary treatment low in carbohydrates and proportionally high in protein and fat.
 In the third group, the best possible medication was given based on the patient's most troublesome IBS symptoms.

-Each group included around 100 participants and the treatment periods lasted four weeks.
-When the researchers then examined how well the participants responded to the treatments, using an established IBS symptom scoring scale, the results were clear.
+Each group included around 100 participants, and the treatment lasted four weeks.
+The researchers then examined how well the participants responded to the treatments using an established IBS symptom-scoring scale.
+The results were clear.

-All groups reported significantly better quality of life, less physical symptoms and less symptoms of anxiety and depression.
+All groups reported significantly better quality of life, fewer physical symptoms and fewer symptoms of anxiety and depression.

 The importance of personalization

-The study was led by Sanna Nybacka, Researcher and Dietician, Stine Störsrud, Associate Professor, and Magnus Simrén, Professor and Senior Consultant, all at Sahlgrenska Academy, University of Gothenburg.
+The study was led by Sanna Nybacka, a Researcher and Dietician, Stine Störsrud, an Associate Professor, and Magnus Simrén, a Professor and Senior Consultant, all at Sahlgrenska Academy, University of Gothenburg.

-Sanna Nybacka, Stine Störsrud and Magnus Simrén, Institute of Medicine, Sahlgrenska Academy at the University of Gothenburg.
+Sanna Nybacka, Stine Störsrud and Magnus Simrén, Institute of Medicine, Sahlgrenska Academy at the University of Gothenburg.<br /> Photo: Margareta G. Kubista, Malin Arnesson, Johan Wingborg

 Photo: Margareta G. Kubista, Malin Arnesson, Johan Wingborg

-“With this study, we can show that diet plays a central role in the treatment of IBS, but that there are several alternative treatments that are effective,” says Sanna Nybacka.
+“With this study, we can show that diet plays a central role in the treatment of IBS, but that there are several effective alternative treatments,” says Sanna Nybacka.

-“We need more knowledge about how to best personalize the treatment of IBS in the future and we will further investigate whether there are certain factors that can predict whether individuals will respond better to different treatment options,” she concludes.
+“We need more knowledge about how to best personalize the treatment of IBS in the future, and we will further investigate whether certain factors can predict whether individuals will respond better to different treatment options,” she concludes.

 Study: A low FODMAP diet plus traditional dietary advice versus a low-carbohydrate diet versus pharmacological treatment in irritable bowel syndrome (CARBIS): a single-centre, single-blind, randomised controlled trial, https://doi.org/10.1016/S2468-1253(24)00045-1